2. SUMMARY OF MATERIAL ACCOUNTING POLICIES

 Investment in subsidiaries and joint ventures

-The Company accounts for its investments in subsidiaries and joint ventures at cost.
+The Company accounts for its investments in subsidiaries and joint ventures at cost less impairment in the financial statements.

 Financial liabilities are designated upon initial recognition at fair value through profit or loss only if the criteria in Ind AS 109 are satisfied.